-What is the most comfortable space in your home?
+What’s the most comfortable space in your home?
 If you didn’t say your bed, that’s a problem.
-While you want to be able to relax in your living room and outdoor space, your bed is the most important place to assure you have a comfortable haven from everything else.
-You should go to bed at night knowing you’ll get a perfect night’s sleep to prepare you for the next day.
+While you want to be able to relax in your living room and outdoor space, your bed is the most important place to ensure you have a comfortable haven in your home.
+You should go to bed at night knowing you’ll get a good night’s sleep to prepare you for the next day.
 And that involves more than a luxury mattress.

 The Most Common Material – Cotton